KevSed/mg5_tutorial/README.md

 ```

 Then you can generate a process, output it and launch it, which will now allow you to
 also run MadAnalysis on the output.
-It will create a default number of plots
+It will create a default number of plots which can be
+amended within the MG5 session or by editing the file `madanalysis5_parton_card.dat`.
+The
+output pdf is stored in the run directory of the process' corresponding `Events`
+directory.

+Furthermore, standalone `python` and `C++` files for every histogram are created.
+You
+can find them in the process' directory under `HTML/<runname>/tag_<*>/Output/Histos/MadAnalysis5job_<*>/`.